jasonamark/vscode-extension-identify-duplicates/README.md

 - **Manual Refresh**: Use the refresh button at the top of the tree view to refresh the list after making file changes.
 - **Automatic Exclusion**: Ignores files located in the node_modules directory and any directory prefixed with a '.'.

+## What's new in 1.0.12

+- **Set Root Directory**: Customize the root directory path for your analysis.
+- **Directory Exclusion**: Specify files to exclude from the repository analysis.

 ## Usage

 ![Repository Visualization](https://github.com/jasonamark/jasonamark/raw/main/identify-duplicates.gif)